 Milena is Artist in Residence associated with ‘Art and Reconciliation’, a series of AHRC-funded, inter-disciplinary, collaborative projects bringing together academics and artists from King’s College London, the LSE and University of the Arts London.
 Concurrently, she is also Visiting Research Fellow at King’s College London.

-Milena has exhibited nationally and internationally, and has been the recipient of multiple residencies and awards, the most recent of which is the Analogue Photography Grant 2020 (The Richard and Siobhan Coward Foundation).
+Milena has exhibited nationally and internationally, and has been the recipient of multiple residencies and awards, the most recent of which are the London Creative Network (LCN) / ERDF/ Photofusion 2021 Programme award and the Analogue Photography Grant 2020 (The Richard and Siobhan Coward Foundation).
 Her work is held in public and private collections both nationally and internationally.